SwissWoodSolutions/swisswoodsolutions.github.io/en/products/testimonials.md

 <div class="full-width-grey">
 <div class="wrap -cols2">

-## *«The guitar with a fingerboard and bridge from Sonowood possesses a very warm acoustic color.
+## *«The guitar with a fretboard and bridge from Sonowood possesses a very warm acoustic color.
 My client is simply thrilled.»*

 **— Mauro Bodio, guitar manufacturer from Switzerland, 4th May 2018 2017**